zhengGroupDEV/mPSAT/README.md

 1. Check the `build.py` to find how to build from source.
 2. Refer to [Nuitka](https://github.com/Nuitka/Nuitka) to customize the build options.

+## TODO

+- [ ] Add reference spectra to compare the result of identification

 ## Developer

 Developer: zhengGroup@LZU